Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Quick Start

 Copy the repository (download all codes) into your PC, and run "InstallSimplusGT.m" by Matlab.
 That's all!
-The SimplusGT will automatically run, and get results of an example 4-bus power system whose default parameters are saved in "UserData.xlsx" and "UserData.json".
+The SimplusGT will automatically run, and get results of an example 4-bus power system whose default parameters are saved in "UserData.xlsm" and "UserData.json".
 More examples can be found in "Examples" folder.

 ## Documentations